philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 * **1915**  D. W. Griffith releases the cinematically-revolutionary and overtly-racist film *The Birth of a Nation*.
 It presentations the Ku Klux Klan as a heroic force, resulting in a resurgence of the white supremacist group (the "Second Klan").
 * **1918** Lee Park (Emancipation Park, Market Street Park) donated by Paul G. McIntire, on the site of the Southall-Venable House, formerly owned by Col. Charles S. Venable.
 It is a white-only park.
 * **1919** Jackson Park (Justice Park, Court Square Park) donated by Paul G. McIntire.
 It is a white-only park.
+* **1919** Statue *Their First View of the Pacific*, also known as *Meriwether Lewis and William Clark*, is erected, funded by Paul G. McIntire.
+This statue is of Lewis, Clark, and Sacagawea, a Shoshone woman who served as their guide for much of the journey.
+Sacagawea is intentionally shown in a submissive posture below two standing men.
 * **1920** Charlottesville chapter of the Ku Klux Klan founded, Klan No. 9.
 UVa has a separate chapter, No. 5.
 * **1921** Thomas Jonathan Jackson sculpture of Gen. T. J. "Stonewall" Jackson erected, funded by Paul G. McIntire
 * **1924 May** Robert Edward Lee equestrian statue dedicated, funded by Paul G. McIntire.
 UVa.
 President Edwin Alderman accepts the statue on behalf of the City.